European History (Lopes)

 - The French Revolution—Its causes and progression; the rise of Napoleon

 Students should expect daily reading assignments, weekly writing assignments and exams, and periodic evaluations of their reading notes.
 In addition, students will be required to memorize and to recite key passages from the texts.

-The final grade each quarter will be based on the following:
+- The final grade each quarter will be based on the following: History English

-Exams will require knowledge of objective facts, but they will also evaluate the student’s ability to think and to synthesize material critically.
-The examinations will be composed some of the following types of questions:
+- Exams: exams will require knowledge of objective facts, but they will also evaluate the student’s ability to think and to synthesize material critically.
+Exams will be composed of the following types of questions: